 As many of you know, Brian Savin, my friend and colleague and the producer of all our Serenade Radio Songs of the Week, died a week-and-a-half ago.
 We marked his passing with one of our very first shows together, from forty years back.
 As a companion piece, here is a reprise of one of our more recent collaborations.

-For those of us in the northern hemisphere, fall nips the air and finds Mark in autumnal mode with a song that drifts like a leaf in an October wind from French poem to Hungarian tune to American lyric.
-Mark tells the story of a famous seasonal classic from Yves Montand to Ian Fleming, with performances by an array of stars from Cora Vaucaire and Tino Rossi to Nat King Cole and Eva Cassidy.
+For those in the northern hemisphere, fall nips the air, and for some of us the autumnal melancholy is a little more particular this season.
+Here is a song that drifts like a leaf in an October wind from French poem to Hungarian tune to American lyric.
+This is the story of a classic song from Yves Montand to Ian Fleming, with performances by an array of stars from Cora Vaucaire and Tino Rossi to Nat King Cole and Eva Cassidy.

 This airing of Steyn's Serenade Song of the Week is a special presentation of The Mark Steyn Club.
 We do enjoy your comments on the show.
 Steyn Clubbers are welcome to leave them below - or anybody can leave them over at Serenade Radio, where they love hearing from listeners.

 ~Steyn's Song of the Week airs thrice weekly on Serenade Radio in the UK, one or other of which broadcasts is certain to be convenient for whichever part of the world you're in: